guardian/frontend/docs/03-dev-howtos/01-ab-testing.md

 # Write a Server-Side Test

-If you want to set up your AB test to run away from the client ie. with scala, or in server-side rendered javascript, almost all the steps are different.

 *Advantages:*
-- Allows you to run tests that just won't work in javascript ie if you want to render a whole different page
+- Allows you to run tests that won't work in the client i.e. if you want to render a whole different page
-- Avoid javascript rendering problems (eg a jump if a DOM element is rendered and then hidden)
+- Avoids client-side rendering problems (eg a jump if a DOM element is rendered and then hidden)

 *Disadvantages:*
 - Can only do AB tests, not multivariant ABC test